tjujingzong/NLPCC2026-Task8-FIIA/README.md

 ### Script and Program for Self-Check

-The algorithmic implementations of the above validity check rules, including the Python validation script and the supporting language model, have been released in the `validate` directory of this repository.
+The algorithmic implementations of the above validity check rules have been released in the `validate` directory of this repository.
 Participating teams are encouraged to use the self-check script (`validate.py`) during the data adaptation process to conduct basic format checks and validity checks on their samples, so as to minimize submission errors or invalid samples caused by validity issues.

 During the later leaderboard competition stage, the validity determination program used by the evaluation system backend will remain fully consistent with the publicly released self-check program.